LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

 :end_units (optional, must specify this or units): the units in which the last operator is specified.
 It is an error if the units aren't properly converted to `end_units` after applying all operations.

+For Lua input, named-operator values support the same callback-capable fields as shape operators.
+Klee constructs named operators before shapes, evaluates each of their callbacks once, and shares that concrete result through every :code:`ref`.
+A named-operator callback therefore cannot depend on the identity of a shape that later refers to it.

 The example below demonstrates how to create and then use a named operator.
 Notice how we can use multiple :code:`ref` entries in the list of